mahozad/compose-exe-manifest/PROJECT.md

 Example Gradle plugin: https://github.com/JetBrains/compose-multiplatform/tree/master/gradle-plugins

+To publish the plugin to Gradle plugin portal, run `:plugin:publishPlugins` task.

-The manifest can either be placed beside the app exe or can be embedded in the app exe with [Mt.exe][1].
+App manifest can either be placed beside the app exe or can be embedded in the app exe with [mt.exe][1].

 To [install/acquire mt.exe][2], do the following:
   - Download "Windows SDK" installer